Pathum-Vimukthi-Kumara/iwb25-009-targaryenx/README.md

 ---

 ## Contributing

+We welcome contributions from the community! 🎉

+- **Pull Requests:** Feel free to open a pull request with improvements, fixes, or new features.
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+- **Major Changes:** If you plan to make major changes, please open an issue first to discuss what you’d like to change.

+Thank you for helping us improve this project!

+— **TargaryenX Team**

 ---

 ## API Documentation

 For a complete list of API endpoints and request/response examples, see our interactive Postman documentation: